prasanth-ntu/coursera_google_it_aut_with_python/1_crash_course_on_python/README.md

   > Always initialize the mutable attributes in the constructor (and not on  class level)
 - **Modules**: Used to organize functions, classes, and other data together in a structured way

+The official [Python documentation](https://docs.python.org/3/) lists all the modules included in the standard library.
+It even has a turtle in it.

+Pypi is the Python repository and index of an impressive number of modules developed by Python programmers around the world.
+[Pypi](https://pypi.org/) is the Python repository and index of an impressive number of modules developed by Python programmers around the world.

+*For more details, refer the files in the corresponding folder.*

 # To clarify
 - Does break work only on the inner most loop or all the outer loops as well?
 - `self` in `class` methods